-Would my energy bills go up?
+Will my energy bills go up?

-The bill eliminates programs and cuts access to key credits that lower the cost of energy.
-If the bill passes in its current form, Energy Innovation estimates that the average Pennsylvania household will spend nearly \$190 more per year on energy by 2030, and \$270 more by 2035.
+The law eliminates programs and cuts access to key credits that lower the cost of energy.
+Energy Innovation estimates that the average Pennsylvania household will spend nearly \$190 more per year on energy by 2030, and \$270 more by 2035.